Bismillah al-Rahman al-Raheem

-Today, this post is just for you: those new reverts or perhaps a sister who is just starting to think about practising a bit more, and you are considering a huge life-shift, donning the hijab.
+Today, this post is just for you, my sisters: those new reverts or perhaps a sister who is just starting to think about practising a bit more, and you are considering a huge life-shift, donning the hijab.
 Or maybe you are still in the skinny-jeans-and-a-tunic-top groove and want to work on upping your modesty game, but are not sure how that will impact your life.

 It sounds scary.
 It was scary.
 Until I did it, that is.
 I remember all of the questions I had floating around in my head while contemplating not only converting to Islam, but the whole hijab business that would come with it (I’m an all or nothing kind of person!).
 But one night, I had slept over at a girlfriend’s house after a lecture at the masjid so we could carpool back to our home town the next day.
 I discarded my scarf on the floor as I fell, exhausted, into bed, not thinking anything much of it.
 I thought equally little of it when, the next morning, I woke up and put it straight back on.